-You need an email address to book your place, but don’t worry if you don’t have one, just use email address: email@example.com for now.
-We will get your booking confirmation email and post your ticket out to you.
+You need an email address to book your place, but don’t worry if you don’t have one, just use firstname.lastname@example.org We will then get your booking confirmation email and will give you a call the week before you are due to start just to remind you that you have booked a place.
 If you can’t book online yourself, please call 0191 277 8842 or ask a member of staff at your local library or housing hub and they can do it for you.
 You MUST live in Newcastle to apply for a place on these courses.

 Online Basic Computing Course

 Online Basics courses give you some support to get online for the first time and to learn basic digital skills in an informal setting.
-It's a 2-part course, available all year round, delivered at City Library.
+It's a 2-part course, available all year round, delivered at the City Library and Cruddas Park Library.
 We'll show you how to use a computer, send an email, search the internet, and attach photos and your CV to emails.

 Book your first session date HERE and we will automatically book you onto the second session.
 Join us and take your first steps into the online world!

 Once you've learned the basics, try this course where you can learn how to use Microsoft Office packages including Word, Excel and PowerPoint.

 We will teach you essential tasks including how to cut, copy and paste, sort a spreadsheet and insert a picture into a document.
 There are 4 sessions to attend in total and we deliver it all year round at City Library.
 You will have the option to take a City & Guilds qualification in session 4.
 You can book onto your first session HERE and we will automatically book you onto the remaining 3 sessions.

 Techy Tea Party